Royal Huisman Nilaya begins trials in the North Sea

 The 47-meter sailing yacht has been spotted on her first sea trials in North Sea waters.
 The sailboat, formerly Project 405 and Reichel/Pugh-Nauta 154, was launched in Amsterdam in April of this year.

-Nilaya (translated from Sanskrit as "house of bliss") was custom-built for the client Nauta Design.
-It is a robust and high-performance sailing boat, prepared for regattas and at the same time, with high performance in terms of comfort and reliability.
+Nilaya (translated from Sanskrit as “house of bliss”) was custom-created for client Nauta Design.
+This is a powerful and high-performance sailboat, prepared for regattas and at the same time offering high performance in terms of comfort and reliability.

-“The cabin is very important as it allows you to look at the sea while sitting in the main saloon,” said Massimo Gino, co-founder and partner of Nauta Design.
-Quiet, security and space were also essential components of the terms of reference.”
+“The deckhouse is very important as it allows you to look out over the sea while sitting in the main salon,” said Massimo Gino, co-founder and partner of Nauta Design.
+Silence, safety and space were also critical components of the brief.”

 Nilaya is the first hull built using Royal Huisman's proprietary Featherlight construction method.
 Thanks to special analysis and design, the total weight of the vessel has been reduced by 11% compared to competitors.